MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_set_volume.md

 ### -input-buffer

+A [SIDEBANDAUDIO_VOLUME_PARAMS structure](ns-sidebandaudio-_sidebandaudio_volume_params.md) that describes the volume level and the channel that the volume will be set.

 ### -input-buffer-length

+The size of the SIDEBANDAUDIO_VOLUME_PARAMS  structure.

 ### -output-buffer

 ### -output-buffer-length

 ### -in-out-buffer

 ### -inout-buffer-length

 ### -status-block

 Irp->IoStatus.Status is set to STATUS_SUCCESS if the request is successful.
 Otherwise, Status to the appropriate error condition as a NTSTATUS code.
 For more information, see [NTSTATUS Values](/windows-hardware/drivers/kernel/ntstatus-values).

 ## -remarks